CartoDB/documentation/app/content/analytics-toolbox-redshift/guides/creating-and-visualizing-tilesets.md

 Check the [Getting Access](../../overview/getting-started/#requirements) section if you run into any errors when running the query above.

-Once you are all set getting access to the Tiler, creating a tileset is as easy as opening your Postgres console and running a query.
+Once you are all set getting access to the Tiler, creating a tileset is as easy as opening your Redshift console and running a query.
 In this case, we are going to create a *simple* tileset (see [Tileset procedures](../../overview/tilesets/#tileset-types-and-procedures)) from a couple of joined tables: one containing demographic information for the US at the blockgroup level, the other containing the geometries of the blockgroups.

 The result will be a tileset with the geometry and the total population per county: